Handel Manuel

-Handel Manuel (27 April 1918 – 22 October 1994) was an Indian pianist, organist, conductor, composer and accompanist.
-He helped to make western classical music popular in Chennai, the capital of the Indian state of Tamil Nadu.
+Handel Manuel (27 April 1918 – 22 October 1994) was an Indian pianist, organist, conductor, composer and accompanist, who helped to make western classical music popular in Chennai, India.
+Manuel was the first Indian conductor of the Madras Musical Association.
+He also served for over 50 years as the organist and choirmaster at St Andrew's Church, Chennai and was the founder director of the Madras Philharmonic and Choral Society.
+He was the station director, Western music of All India Radio, and also in charge of its children's program.

 Biography

 Handel Manuel was born in Tuticorin, India, on 27 April 1918, and was named after the composer George Frideric Handel.
 He was educated at the Madras Christian College, but he did not study music there.
 He was a self-taught composer.

 At the age of 23 Manuel became the first Indian conductor of the Madras Musical Association.
 He also served for over 50 years as the organist and choirmaster at St Andrew's Church, Chennai (known as The Kirk) and was the founder director of the Madras Philharmonic and Choral Society.

 Handel Manuel taught as music teacher in C.S.I Bain's School towards the end of his career.
 Handel Manuel was the person who wrote and augmented the western musical notes, including the characteristic semi-tones, for the National Anthem of India.
 He was the Station Director Western Music of All India Radio, Madras which is known as A.I.R. and he was in charge of Children's program.
-His son is Vijay Manuel who played the keyboard for Ilayaraja, Film Music Composer and Director.
+His son is Viji Manuel who played the keyboard for Ilayaraja, Film Music Composer and Director.
 Manuel died on 22 October 1994.